 I’ve already had COVID-19 and survived, so I’m immune now.

 First, having COVID is no guarantee that your body has developed antibodies.
 And there have been cases where people have had COVID-19 more than once.
 Add in the spread of variants (other strains) of COVID-19 and your chances of contracting it again go up.
 The vaccine gives you up to a 95% chance of preventing that from happening and we’re sure you don’t want to go through it twice.

 The virus isn’t serious and won’t affect me.

 11M+ people are about to disagree with you.

-COVID deaths in the U.S. now exceed half a billion.
+COVID deaths in the U.S. now exceed half a million.
 But what is really coming to the surface is that 1/3rd of those who had COVID and survived, or didn’t experience serious illness, are now experiencing long-term side-effects such as chronic fatigue, shortness of breath, permanent loss of taste and smell, brain fog, and other symptoms.
 While some people are hesitant about the vaccine because they worry about long-term side-effects, it’s COVID who is the culprit delivering on that fear with 11+ million people reporting lingering symptoms.

 This site provides helpful facts from Utah’s top doctors and scientists, and information to help you schedule your vaccine appointment.